Rustan-ISAKOV/Temelsu-WMIP-DBF-menu/README.md

-# Temelsu.in.kg - Management Information System of Project Information Database
+# Temelsu.in.kg - Management Information System of Project Information Database: